snowb/dRoll/api.md

 <a name="Pool+getPoolMax"></a>

 ### pool.getPoolMax() ⇒ <code>Number</code>
-return highest pool value from #secondaryResults
+return highest pool value from #modifiedResults

 **Kind**: instance method of [<code>Pool</code>](#Pool)
 <a name="Pool+getModifiedResults"></a>